A complete guide to the best Mexican Street Foods

 Elotes

-Elote’s are a Mexican street corn treat that consists of grilled corn on the cob that is then dressed with a lime-flavoured crema (mayonnaise), dipped in cotijo or queso fresco (which is cheese) and then sprinkled with chilli pepper.
+Elote’s are a very popular Yucatan street food.
+A corn treat that consists of grilled corn on the cob that is then dressed with a lime-flavoured crema (mayonnaise), dipped in cotijo or queso fresco (which is cheese) and then sprinkled with chilli pepper.
 Unlike North American sweet corn on the cob, Mexican corn has a solid very starchy and sweet kernel.
 These are sold by street vendors all over Mexico but it is considered a particular Yucatan treat.

 Esquites